 A community subplot

-In essence, this is a story about collecting and counting bottle tops.
+In essence, A Drop in the Ocean’s first project, which we’ve come to call The Wave, was about collecting and counting bottle tops.
 Assessing things like what brands are the most common, what causes spikes in the numbers, and how many tops come from water bottles.
-It’s about using them to design and make something that will in turn make people more aware of how things as small and “inconsequential” as bottle tops can quickly add up.
+It was about using them to design and make something that would in turn make people more aware of how things as small and “inconsequential” as bottle tops can quickly add up.

-But underlying all that is making things happen as a community that cares.
-A Drop in The Ocean is as much about connecting people who care as it is about collecting plastic.
+But underlying all this was a story about making things happen as a community that cares.
+A Drop in The Ocean was as much about connecting people who care as it was about collecting plastic.

-Through organised beach cleans, through your individual or informal groups efforts, through the physical making of our infographic in a series of workshops, we hope bottle tops will bring people with enthusiasm and good ideas together.
+Through organised beach cleans, through individual or informal groups efforts, through the physical making of our infographic in a series of workshops, we hoped bottle tops would bring people with enthusiasm and good ideas together.